-With everything said so far, it may seem that AI professionals will soon wipe out the need for UX designers.
+With everything said so far, it may seem that AI professionals will soon wipe out the need for UX designers (read about what UX designer does here).
 However, this isn’t going to happen anytime soon.

 As brilliant as AI technology is now, it still lacks certain traits and capabilities that only a human can offer.
 Customer service may be better with chatbots, but people are still needed to manage them.
 Similarly, emotion AI may be amazing but without humans to make sense of the data, it can’t be put to good use.

 When we consider the user experience, AI excels at learning as machines learn more from experience and data.
 However, it can’t handle complex design tasks.
 Instead, it’s best employed when testing ideas and collecting behavioral data.

 Netflix uses AI to improve UX in this way, as its system tracks engagement data for different graphic layouts and program banners.
 This content localization helps the company determine the most compelling imagery to use for its range of TV shows and movies.

 The founder of Sandstorm Design, Sandy Marsico, explains that AI is only a tool, not a replacement for human analysis.